sylhare/sylhare.github.io/_posts/2017-05-02-Publish-a-ruby-gem.md

 ---
 layout: post
-title: Publish a Ruby Gem 💎
+title: Publish a jekyll themed Ruby Gem 💎
 color: rgb(187, 10, 30)
-tags: [ruby]
+tags: [jekyll]
 excerpt_separator: <!--more-->
 ---

-Let's see how to make a ruby gem using the right format and specs, using the `type-on-strap` gem as an example.
+Let's see how to make a ruby gem using the right format and specs, using the `type-on-strap` jekyll-theme gem as an example.

 <!--more-->

 ## Prepare the gemspec

+Find an example of the [`type-on-strap.gempsec`](https://github.com/sylhare/Type-on-Strap/blob/master/type-on-strap.gemspec) It's all straightforward, the only tricky part is to make sure that your gem has everything you need.

-I make sure the gem encompass all the files that I want using this regex in my `gemspec`:
+To do that I am using this regex:

 ```ruby
 spec.files = Dir.glob("**/{*,.*}").select do |f|